NoRePercussions/chaOS/docs/source/modules/processmanager.rst

 no matter if they need to run often or infrequently.
 Daemons are especially useful for repeated calculations or control updates if locks are not an option.

-The process queue is the final queue to be executed in each priority step.
+The task queue is the final queue to be executed in each priority step.
 Processes in this context are one-off tasks that will be run and then removed from the queue.
-Processes will be run in the next available tick, and will be be postponed by one if there is no more execution time left in the tick.
+Tasks will be run in the next available tick, and will be be postponed by one if there is no more execution time left in the tick.
 They are great for initial calculations, setup, and anything else that runs once.